 Dr. James M. Bailey is the Chief Medical Officer of Autonomous Healthcare and the Medical Director of Critical Care at the Northeast Georgia Physicians Group, Gainesville, GA.

-Previously, Dr. Bailey served as the Chief Medical Informatics Officer and the Chief Medical Officer of the Northeast Georgia Medical Center, Gainesville, GA.
+Formerly, Dr. Bailey served as the Chief Medical Informatics Officer and the Chief Medical Officer of the Northeast Georgia Medical Center, Gainesville, GA.
 He has more than 30 years of experience in anesthesiology and critical care medicine.
 Dr. Bailey was the Co-Director of the North Georgia Critical Care Collaborative, which involved a joint effort between a number of hospitals in Georgia to improve the delivery of critical care in the North Georgia region.
 This collaborative was awarded a $10.7 million Health Care Innovations Award from the Federal Centers for Medicare and Medicaid Services.